 That was the opener from a May 29, 2003 Colorado Springs Independent news story, reporting on a 24-hr marathon fundraiser for the Colorado Springs Philharmonic Orchestra.
 The fledgling orchestra was just gaining its footing after the collapse of the former Colorado Springs Symphony.
 Tom Jensen proposed this marathon as public relations and fundraising opportunity for the orchestra.
 The CSPO raised $13,500 in 24 hours and brought the community together which brought in $1 million……… and received a welcome barrage of local and national publicity, including the TODAY Show, CNN, FOX News, and a picture picked up by the AP wire ….

 Tom believes in connecting the performing arts with the local community, and he’s a master at this as evidenced by his cross-marketing effort with the local grocery store … in the produce section for 24 hours!
 He has a diverse background in conducting, voice-over commercials and radio, and brings every ounce of this experience to each and every performance.
-Since 1986, Tom Jensen has been Music Director of the Junior Sym- phony Guild Orchestras, which produces one of the finest sym- phonic outreach/education programs in the nation.Inside the Orchestra(ISO) brings a 15-pc orchestra to area schools, and JSG’sTiny Totsprogram, with a 30 piece orchestra, is designed for preschoolers – reaching 23,000 children each season!
+Since 1986, Tom Jensen has been Music Director of the Junior Sym- phony Guild Orchestras, which produces one of the finest sym- phonic outreach/education programs in the nation.Inside the Orchestra(Inside the Orchestra) brings a 15-pc orchestra to area schools, and JSG’sTiny Totsprogram, with a 30 piece orchestra, is designed for preschoolers – reaching 23,000 children each season!

 In our last issue of The Denver Musician, we took in-depth look into the operations of the JGS’s”Inside the Orchestra” programs through the eyes of its Executive Director.
 With this interview we’ll go directly to Tom Jensen, who created JSG’s programs and offers a wealth of experience and success with orchestra promotion.